macesari/predictRBD/README.md

 # predictRBD
+This folder contains the code for the paper:
-Code for the paper "Machine Learning Predicts Phenoconversion  from Polysomnography in Isolated REM  Sleep Behavior Disorder"
+"Machine Learning Predicts Phenoconversion from Polysomnography in Isolated REM Sleep Behavior Disorder".